Built from experience.

 A mission, before it became a business.

-Empower Change began when Roderick Alemania — a San Francisco-based entrepreneur motivated by the loss of his parents and brother reached out to volunteer at a nonprofit supporting grieving children.
+Empower Change began when Roderick Alemania — a San Francisco-based entrepreneur motivated by the loss of his parents and brother reached out to volunteer at a nonprofit supporting grieving children, led by Jeff Kimball.

-There he connected with Jeff Kimball, a grief support leader who had helped scale four grief-related nonprofits, and was beginning to ask a much bigger question about the future of grief support.
+Jeff, a grief support leader who had helped scale four grief-related nonprofits, was grappling with a much bigger question about the future of grief support.

-"If you had a blank sheet of paper, what
+"If we had a blank sheet of paper, what grief support problem needs to be solved?"

 Three Problems, One Mission.